sztelzer/01011010/README.md

 `% make == % make all == % make run`

 So, just make.

+We use cross compilation of go apps to `linux/amd64` by default.
+If you would like to build it for `linux/arm64`, than run `% make ARCH=arm64`.

 This project is a collection of two services meant to be used together, organized around common protocol buffers and interconnected through gRPC.
 It is built spanning many Go Modules, but don't frail.
 It's quite simple.